The UV1 vaccine

 UV1 mode of action

 The mechanism of action for the UV1 vaccine is to induce a specific T cell response against hTERT.
 Following intradermal injection, professional antigen presenting cells (APCs) in the skin are exposed to the synthetic vaccine peptides corresponding to hTERT degradation products associated with cancer.
-These APCs will process the vaccine peptides, and present antigenic determinants in a Human Leukocyte Antigen (HLA)-restricted fashion to näive T cells in the lymph nodes.
-Activated vaccine specific T-cells will then enter the circulation and search for cells displaying their cognate antigen in the context of HLA complexes.
+These APCs will process the vaccine peptides, and present antigenic determinants in a HLA-restricted fashion to näive T cells in the lymph nodes.
+Activated vaccine specific T cells will then enter the circulation and search for cells displaying their cognate antigen in the context of HLA complexes.

 UV1 consist of long, synthetic peptides shown to induce CD4+ T cells displaying a Th1 cytokine profile.
 These cells have the potential to provide the inflammatory signals and T cell help thought to be critical for triggering of a strong anti-tumor immune response.